adhibuchori/Waste-Wizard-Recycling-Waste-Detection/README.md

 ## 8. Usage

 ### 8.1.
 Downloading and Installation
-1. Users can download the Waste Wizard application from the Google Drive link here.
+1. Users can download the Waste Wizard application from Google Drive [link here](https://bit.ly/WasteWizard-001).
 2. After downloading, users can install the application on their mobile devices by following the on-screen instructions.

 ### 8.2.
 Accessing Core Features